 An internship is defined by Barrett as a single, short-term work assignment that offers the student the opportunity to enhance classroom knowledge.
 Your internship should consist of career-related professional work experiences that will promote your academic and personal goals.
 The internship experience can be paid or unpaid, but it should not be a part-time job, whereas the scope of your responsibilities should be more than basic administrative and clerical tasks.

 Students are able to earn zero, two, or three credits for their internship experience combined with the coursework for HON 484.
 See the table below for more information regarding the for-credit and zero-credit options for HON 484.

 Students have substantial flexibility in finding and determining internships.
 The college gives careful consideration to the student’s quality of experience.
 As a result, certain restrictions do apply as follows:

-- Internships cannot be a continuation of full-time, part-time or summer job.
+- Internships cannot be a continuation of a full-time, part-time or summer job.

 - Internships must be NEW experiences; thus, students must start their internship and be enrolled in course credit during the same semester.

 - Internships are not allowed with companies owned or managed, fully or in part, by family members nor can internship positions be supervised, directly or indirectly, by family members.

 - Internships involving direct payments from clients and customers to students are not allowed.